 By now I’m guessing or hoping that you guys have seen a few of the thin blue line pieces that I’ve done.
 This is another, but rather than focus on the thin blue line aspect I’d like to focus on something else.
 If you don’t yet know the meaning behind the thin blue line you can read about it in a past post here.
-I’d like to talk about tape, and crisp paint lines and maybe a little about a smooth finish as well.
+I’d like to talk about the tape, and crisp paint lines and maybe a little about a smooth finish as well.
 Let’s go!

 I actually bought this desk with the hutch but my customer only wanted the desk portion.
 I figured it was not a problem, sometime down the road I can build a base for the hutch and turn it into a bookcase of some sorts.

 The bottom half came to the shop for a makeover and I have to tell you that I love these handles!
 The desk is all wood except for the laminate top which required a little extra prep but no worries.
 The desk was painted pure matte black, slightly distressed and sealed for protection.
 Then to add the thin blue line – normally I use my trusty green frog tape because it always gives a crisp clean line but a friend of mine had turned me on to another type of tape.
 He told me about this super thin tape used on model airplanes, cars, boats, etc. You can find it here.
 The reason for this is because once the tape is pulled off there is a bit of an edge to the line.
 Using this thin tape leaves less of a raised edge.
-(I don’t think it’s completely possible to have zero edge whatsoever)
+(I don’t think it’s completely possible to have zero edges whatsoever)

 The Thin Blue Line

-First, I measured to find the exact center and then spaced out where I wanted the line to go.
+First, I measured to find the exact center and then spaced out where I wanted the paint line to go.
 I marked with plain chalk and put down the tape making sure to smooth the edges.
 As you can see the tape is also very narrow, which simply won’t work for me because I’m quite messy when I work.
 So next I added my trusty green frog tape just to give me more coverage in case I painted too far over the taped area.

 I was able to easily paint my blue line followed by my metallic blue and seal it before removing the tape.
 Removing the tape always feels like a mini reveal.